-If the representation were taken away it would mean absolute and total disfranchisement of the people who had no representation in the general
+If the representation were taken away it would mean absolute and total disfranchisement of the people who had no representation in the general government.
 For a time the white people would suffer, but if the representation were taken away from the south the negro would be practically killed for one hundred years.
-Some go so far as to say that they do not care what happens to as negroes so long as the south loses her fifty representatives, but let us top and count the cost before we join the Wm.
-McKinley as authority on this hue and cry: "Cut down the representation, cut down the south's represen-
+Some go so far as to say that they do not care what happens to us neg oes so long as the south loses her fifty representatives, but let us stop and count the cost before we join the hue and cry: "Cut down the representation, cut down the south's represen-